sakrsherif/GiraphBookSourceCodes/chapter03/README.md

 This directory contains two projects from chapter 03.

 ### VertexSimilarity
 It contains the vertex similarity algorithm.
+It uses Giraph version 1.1.0 with Hadoop 1.2.1 and OKAPI library version 0.3.5.
 Everything is pre-configured.
 Just run the ```JaccardRunner.java``` file and see the output in ```src/main/resources/output``` folder.
 The ```src/main/resources/input``` folder contains the input to the program.